Puglia Food & Wine

 Day 4: Otranto – Leuca coast, 32 mi.
 (52 km)

 - Hotel l'Approdo: This lovely Mediterranean-style hotel is located in the port of Leuca.
 Its large and bright spaces, the splendid swimming pool surrounded by greenery, the terrace overlooking the sea, the typical and prestigious restaurant, and the new sushi bar, make it a magical and authentic "landing place".
-This establishment was built and has been owned by the same family for three generations.
+This establishment has been owned by the same family for three generations.

 - Punta Cutierie: Cutierie was a term used in ancient times by sailors and fishermen to have a reference point in maritime coordinates and today, as then, this term has not lost its value.
 The B&B Punta Cutieri, located along the ancient walls of the historic center of Gallipoli, will be your eference point, your home, during your time in the Ionian Pearl.